“An ounce of prevention is worth a pound of cure.” Quoting Benjamin Franklin, it is truly better to prevent diseases than to cure them.

 You might wonder if there are alternatives for manually vacuuming your pool.
 There are automatic cleaners that we can use.

 Quoting Robert Heinlein, an American author: “Progress isn’t made by early risers.
 It’s made by lazy men trying to find easier ways to do something.”

 So, let’s try to take advantage of technological innovations, like an automatic pool cleaner, to free up more time in our lives which we can spend on more meaningful things.

-We will be talking about the types of automatic pool cleaner that you can use.
+We will be talking about the types of automatic pool cleaners that you can use.
 But you should keep in mind that an automatic pool cleaner is not a permanent vacuuming or cleaning solution.
 Instead, it is there to decrease the frequency of your manual pool cleaning.

 Robotic Pool Cleaners

 This is an automatic pool cleaner that uses an independent mechanism from your pool system.
 It runs on a built-in battery and follows a program that enables it to clean your whole pool effectively.
-The integrated filtration system has its own filter and strainer basket that collect debris.
+The integrated filtration system has its own filter and strainer basket that collects debris.

 High-end models of this type can even climb pool walls and can work up to the bottom of a 15-meter pool.
 Others have Bluetooth capabilities, which make it controllable by a smart device.